VCS-Emergencies-Partnership/-ad-hoc-analysis/README.md

 ### VCSEP regions boundaries

 The VCSEP regional boundaries changed as Thames Valley area moved from the South East to the South West.

+### Testing lookup methods

+Ahead of new search functionality for geographical areas in future Shiny Apps testing time taken for different approaches of lookup methods (dplyr::filter, data.table, hashtables).